DyegoMaas/Replicante/README.md

 ![Build](https://github.com/DyegoMaas/Replicante/workflows/Build/badge.svg)

-> Ever needed to use a running application as template for a new project? **Replicante** makes it easy to morph any application into a completely new one.
+Replicante is a project template processor, completely agnostic of technology stack.
+It can process any software project as a template for a new one, just with a little configuration.

 The process is pretty straight forward.
-Replicante copies the application and applies some transformation rules to the source files.
+Replicante copies the application and applies some transformation rules to the source files and file tree structure.

-These rule sets are called a *Recipe*.
+These rule sets are called *recipes*.

 ## Quick Tutorial